sergiocollado/potpourri/Notes_on_Linux/03_Notes_on_Linux_interrupts_and_bottom_halves.md

 The number or interrupt vectors or entry points supported by a CPU differs based on the CPU architecture.

-The first 32 vectors are reserved for predefined exceptions and interrupt conditions.
+The first 32 vector entries are reserved for predefined exceptions and interrupt conditions.

 Look into arch/x86/include/asm/traps.h.
 For example: https://elixir.bootlin.com/linux/latest/source/arch/x86/include/asm/trapnr.h